-Our Council for the Accreditation of Counseling (CACREP) accredited Counseling M.A. program is among the oldest and most prestigious counseling programs in the country.
+The Master of Arts in counseling with concentrations in clinical mental health, clinical rehabilitation counseling, school counseling and art therapy provides a strong academic and clinical experience for students who have a desire in understanding and helping others in the counseling setting.
+Our program is among the oldest and most prestigious counseling programs in the country with an accreditation through the counsel for the Accreditation of Counseling (CACREP).
 Our cutting-edge training approach offers hybrid and in-person courses that support students in simultaneously building foundational knowledge and clinical skills.

 Students are required to maintain an overall GPA of 3.0 throughout the program classes and practicum experience, with no more than one grade of C+ or lower.
 Students who earn a second C will not be permitted to continue in the program.
 Grades of B- and lower, or patterns of grades only in the B range, are of concern, and intervention may be warranted.
 Grades reflect content mastery and affect how well students perform on the national exam.

 Methods of Instruction include hybrid, online and in person instruction methods, including experiential activities, lecture, readings, inquiry based learning and cooperative group work (Counseling Syllabi).